Mano (footballer, born 1987)

-Luís Miguel Lopes Mendes (born 9 April 1987), known as Mano, is a Portuguese professional footballer who plays mainly as a right-back.
+Luís Miguel Lopes Mendes (born 9 April 1987), known as Mano, is a Portuguese former professional footballer who played mainly as a right-back.

 Club career

 A product of C.F.
 Os Belenenses' youth system, Lisbon-born Mano first appeared with the first team on 4 February 2007 in a 1–0 away win against Vitória de Setúbal.
 He had to wait until the 2008–09 season to become an important member of the main squad.

 Mano featured in 28 games in the 2009–10 campaign but Belenenses finished as second-bottom in the Primeira Liga, dropping down to the Segunda Liga.
 In August 2010 he moved to Villarreal CF B in Spain, playing 31 Segunda División matches in his first year (27 starts) as the Valencians retained their league status; his debut in the latter competition took place later that month, when he came on as a late substitute in the 3–0 away loss to Real Valladolid.

 On 5 June 2012, following a brief spell in the Super League Greece with Levadiakos FC, Mano returned to Portugal and signed a two-year contract with G.D.
 Estoril Praia.
 He appeared in 27 games in his second season, helping to a best ever fourth-place finish and qualification for the UEFA Europa League.

 Mano joined Vitória Setúbal in June 2018, on a two-year deal.